bltalex/iBoris/README.md

 install kivy, playsound, requests and urllib3 packages

-extract sound files into /snd package
+extract sound files into a /snd folder adjacent to python files

 run on your python interpreter of choice